nullgemm/globuf/readme.md

 ## Supported platforms and backends
 Wayland
  - `software` provides an abstract buffer using libwayland-client.
-(TODO)
  - `vulkan` provides Vulkan contexts using Vulkan's WSI Wayland support.
-(TODO)
  - `egl` provides OpenGL contexts using only EGL and libwayland-client.
-(TODO)

 X11
  - `software` provides CPU and GPU buffers using XCB's SHM module.